block-core/chaininfo/README.md

 The Blockcore devs reserves the rights to remove a chain from this repo at any time.
 Projects (chains) that are not responding and is not acting responsible, will likely be removed from this repo.

+# Add your own chain

+Feel free to go ahead and duplicate one of the existing configurations for a chain, and create a pull request for us to approve.
+It is fairl self-describing how to do it if you look at existing files and setup.

 # Host a Blockcore Infrastructure Server

 ## Server Deployment